fsantanna-no/ce0/README.md

 ... x ...           -- `x` is not visible here
 ```

-A block may contain a label to identify its memory region:
+A block may contain an uppercase label to identify its memory region:

 ```
-{ @myblock          -- `@myblock` can be referenced in allocations
+{ @MYBLOCK          -- `@MYBLOCK` can be referenced in allocations
     ...
 }
 ```

-The label `@global` corresponds to the outermost scope of the program.
+The label `@GLOBAL` corresponds to the outermost block of the program.
-The label `@local`  corresponds to the current scope.
+The label `@LOCAL`  corresponds to the current block.

 ## Variable Declaration

 A variable declaration introduces an identifier of the given type in the
-current scope:
+current block:

 ```
 var x: ()           -- `x` is of unit type `()`